 BEST FOR BOULDERING

 The Scarpa Instinct VS is a real favourite among many climbers and are one of the best bouldering shoes for wide feet due to the elasticated upper their wide toe box.

 Walk into the bouldering gym on any given night and you are bound to spot at least a handful of climbers sporting these high-end shoes.
 Specifically designed for hard bouldering, the Scarpa Instinct VS address all the demands of the modern boulderer while offering a snug comfy fit.

 Features include an adjustable Velcro strap for quick on/off action and a generous toe patch.
 The heel of this shoe really shines with its ultra-snug design which.
-A tight band runs across the back of the achilleas, really securing it in and offering unparalleled confidence when cranking hard.
+A tight band (or rand) runs across the back of the achilleas, comfortably securing your heel and offering unparalleled confidence when cranking hard.

-The last of the Instinct VS is highly downturned and asymmetrical, upping it’s performance on steep overhang.
+The last of the Instinct VS is moderately-downturned and asymmetrical, boosting it’s performance on steep overhang.
 This design, like many performance shoe, puts the climber’s weight is focused on the big toe providing great accuracy.
 On vertical to slabby terrain however, the stiff sole lacks the sensitivity needed to feel out tiny numbs and edges.

 As mentioned, Scarpa as a brand can be great for wide fitting shoes, especially those looking for climbing shoes with a wide toe box and narrow heel.
 In general, their models tend to be made on a wide last.
 If they fit your foot correctly, they’ll slip on like a glove and should feel like a second skin.